CISecurity/OptimusAPI/endpoints/cis-cat-versions.rst

 List Available CIS-CAT Versions
 =========================================================
 This API endpoint responds with the list of currently released and available CIS-CAT versions.
-Two lists are provided in the response from this endpoint: A list of available SecureSuite member-only CIS-CAT Pro Assessor versions (indicated as the "full" version), and the list of publicly-available CIS-CAT Lite versions.
+Two lists are provided in the response from this endpoint: A list of available SecureSuite member-only CIS-CAT Pro Assessor versions (indicated as the "pro" version), and the list of publicly-available CIS-CAT Lite versions.

 .. list-table::
 	:header-rows: 1